glenfant/bobtemplates.gillux/README.rst

 Package files outline (may change depending on options)::

   src/<your>/<package>/  # Your package source skeleton
   doc/                   # Sphinx source tree skeleton tests/                 # Test module skeleton with nose goodies setup.py               # Usual setup script setup.cfg
   README.rst
   MANIFEST.in

-Then grep - and optionally fix - the ``FIXME:`` that occur in the resulting files tree for optional stuffs I couldn't fix easily with the regular mr.bob features.
+Then grep --- and optionally fix --- the ``FIXME:`` markers that occur in the resulting file tree for optional things I couldn't fix easily with the regular mr.bob features.

 Read the generated ``README.rst`` in your newly created package for more information about what you got.